krishna927/Hello-World/README.md

 # Hello-World
 Hi People,
-      This my first github project.
+      This is my first github project.